-Child support was being deducted from my paycheck, but I lost my job due to COVID-19.
+Child support was being deducted from my paycheck, but I lost my job.
 Can I send money or supplies directly to my child's mother to keep up with my child support obligation?

 No. If wage-withholding is not in place, you can make child support payments by paying through CSSD's website, mailing checks or money orders to the D.C Child Support Clearinghouse, or by paying in cash at certain retail locations around the city.
-These payment methods have not been affected by the COVID-19 crisis.
 You will only get credit for making payments through one of these methods.
 Any payment or in-kind contribution that you give directly to the custodian will not be credited as child support, and will instead be treated as a gift.

-Child support was being deducted from my child's father's paycheck but he lost his job due to COVID-19.
+Child support was being deducted from my child's father's paycheck but he lost his job.
 How will I get paid?